-Trade Charge Money Orders shall be paid to the senders under the conditions fixed by the Post Office of the country of payment.
+Trade Charge Money Orders shall be paid to the senders under the conditions fixed by each

+Post Office.

-CANCELLATION OR REPLACEMENT OF TRADE CHARGE MONEY ORDER FORMS.
+CANCELLATION OF REPLACEMENT OF TRADE CHARGE MONEY ORDER FORMS.

-- I. A Trade Charge Money Order form relating to a parcel which, for any reason whatsoever, is returned to the sender shall be cancelled by the Office which returns the parcel and shall be returned annexed to the Despatch Note. - 2.
-When a Trade Charge Money Order form is mislaid, lost or destroyed before the collection of the Trade Charge the Office of destination or any other Office appointed by the Post Office of the country of destination shall prepare a duplicate.
+- r.
+A Trade Charge Money Order form relating to a parcel which, for any reason whatsoever, is returned to the sender shall be cancelled by the Office which returns the parcel and shall be returned annexed to the Despatch Note. - 2.
+When a Trade Charge Money Order form is mislaid, lost or destroyed before the collection of the Trade Charge, the Post Office of the country of destination shall prepare a duplicate.